-Behavioral health is a broad term that includes a range of services intended to treat mental and substance use disorders (SUD), support those who suffer from or are recovering from these conditions and promote behaviors that result in the well-being of the body and mind.
-Behavioral health services may focus on illnesses or conditions such as anxiety disorders, attention-deficit/hyperactivity disorder, disruptive behavioral disorders, depression and other mood disorders, eating disorders, personality disorders, posttraumatic stress disorder (PTSD), schizophrenia spectrum and other psychotic disorders, and substance use disorders.
-The two main aspects of behavioral health, mental illness and substance use disorder.
-In some instances, one disorder contributes to or worsens the other.
-In other instances, the disorders just occur at the same time.1
+Behavioral health is a broad term that includes a range of services intended to treat mental disorders and SUDs, support those who suffer from or are recovering from these conditions, and promote behaviors that result in the well-being of the body and mind.
+Behavioral health services may focus on illnesses or conditions such as anxiety disorders, attention-deficit/hyperactivity disorder, disruptive behavioral disorders, depression and other mood disorders, eating disorders, personality disorders, posttraumatic stress disorder, schizophrenia spectrum and other psychotic disorders, and SUDs.
+In some cases, mental illness and SUD may occur together and either contribute to or worsen the other.
+In other instances, the disorders simply occur independently.1

-The 2019 Substance Abuse and Mental Health Services Administration's (SAMHSA) National Survey on Drug Use and Health (NSDUH), a comprehensive annual report of behavioral health prevalence data, found that in the United States (U.S.), 20.6 percent of persons 18 years of age or older had a mental illness, 7.7 percent of persons 18 years of age or older suffered from an SUD and 3.8 percent of persons 18 years of age or older had both an SUD and a mental illness.
-According to the data, 61.2 million Americans or roughly 24.5 percent of the adult population, had a mental illness and/or SUD in 2019, which is a 5.9 percent increase from 2018.
-This information aligns with other epidemiologic studies that demonstrate the increasing prevalence of behavioral health conditions in the U.S.2 For example, opioid use disorder (OUD) is becoming a bigger concern in the U.S., with opioid overdose deaths at nearly 47,000 in 2018 alone.3 While medications for OUD and other SUDs have been shown to reduce mortality and morbidity associated with OUD and SUD, only 10.3 percent of persons ages 12 years and older with SUDs reported receiving treatment during that year, and only 44.8 percent of persons ages 18 years and older with any mental illness reported receiving care for that condition.
-This gap between behavioral health conditions.
+The 2019 Substance Abuse and Mental Health Services Administration's (SAMHSA) National Survey on Drug Use and Health (NSDUH), a comprehensive annual report of behavioral health prevalence data, found that in the United States (U.S.), 20.6 percent of persons 18 years of age or older had a mental illness, 7.7 percent of persons 18 years of age or older suffered from an SUD, and 3.8 percent of persons 18 years of age or older had both an SUD and a mental illness.
+According to the data, 61.2 million Americans, or roughly 24.5 percent of the adult population, had a mental illness and/or SUD in 2019, which is a 5.9 percent increase from 2018.
+This information aligns with other epidemiologic studies that demonstrate the increasing prevalence of behavioral health conditions in the U.S. 2 For example, opioid use disorder (OUD) is becoming a bigger concern in the U.S., with opioid overdose deaths at nearly 47,000 in 2018 alone.
+While medications for OUD and other SUDs have been shown to reduce mortality and morbidity associated with OUD and SUD, only 10.3 percent of persons ages 12 years and older with SUDs reported receiving treatment during that year, and only 44.8 percent of persons ages 18 years and older with any mental illness reported receiving care for that condition.
+This gap between behavioral health pathology and treatment alone represents an unmet need among those with behavioral health conditions.

 The treatment of behavioral health illnesses often poses complex challenges.
 Mental illnesses and SUD are typically cycling, chronic, and serious.
-Additionally, stigma around these conditions further complicates treatment.^{4-6} However, many evidence-based approaches exist to prevent such illnesses and to treat persons and families affected by them.
-Quality ^{7-10} measurement and quality improvement tools are essential to assessing and improving quality of behavioral healthcare and patients' outcomes.
+Additionally, the stigma surrounding these conditions further complicates treatment.
+However, many evidence-based approaches exist to prevent such illnesses and to treat persons and families affected by them.
+Quality measurement and quality improvement tools are essential to assessing and improving the quality of behavioral healthcare and patients' outcomes.